daronphang/programming-resources/computer-science/algorithms/tips.md

 199 306     306 is valid, add dp[3] to dp[6],6,4
 ```

+## Greeedy Problems

+For problems that will result in TLE if DP approach is used, try using greedy.

 ## Stacks

 Common characteristic will involve having left, center and right **boundaries**, making use of monotonic increasing/decreasing stack i.e. largest area in histogram.
 Can be combined with DP to cache the boundaries after each iteration, or require iteration from left-to-right and right-to-left.